Olly Lee: Gillingham (second loan)

+Lee was in the Hearts team which won the Scottish Championship in the 2020–21 season.

 Gillingham

 In June 2021, Lee signed a permanent contract with Gillingham.

-He retired from professional football in February 2023 due to struggles with psoriatic arthritis.
+He retired from professional football in February 2023 due to struggles with psoriatic arthritis and Raynaud syndrome.

+Coaching career

+Lee was appointed Under 21's Coach at Norwich City after a short spell as U-18's coach at Ipswich Town.

 Personal life

 Lee was born in Hornchurch, London, the son of former Newcastle and England midfielder Rob Lee.
 His younger brother, Elliot, also became a professional footballer.
 Lee attended Brentwood School in Brentwood, Essex, and played for the Independent Schools Football Association (ISFA) under-16 representative team.